quarter-on-causality/quarter-on-causality.github.io/_pages/home_practice.md

             <b>Biography <span style="font-weight:normal">(click to expand/collapse)</span></b>
           </div>
           <div id="rp-bio" class="panel-collapse collapse in"><div class="panel-body">
-            <p class="speaker-bio">After being trained in clinical medicine, François Grolleau holds a full board certification (France) in Anesthesia and Critical Care.
+            <p class="speaker-bio">After training in clinical medicine, François Grolleau holds a full board certification (France) in Anesthesia and Critical Care.
 Then, he shifted his attention to methodological research in medicine after completing a Master of Public Health from Université Paris Descartes and a fellowship at McMaster University (Canada).
 He is currently an assistant professor of Biostatistics at Université Paris Cité and a researcher at CRESS — METHODS team.
 His scientific work focuses on developing and implementing statistical/machine learning methods for personalizing medical interventions.
 His applied areas of interest include Critical Care, Nephrology, and Cardiology.</p>
           </div></div>
         </div>
       </div>